jasonwebb/morphogenesis-resources/README.md

 ### Delaunay triangulation and Voronoi diagrams
 _Delaunay triangulation_ is a way of connecting a set of points to form a network of non-overlapping triangles.
 One of the key properties of Delaunay triangulations is that the [circumcircles](https://en.wikipedia.org/wiki/Circumscribed_circle) associated with each triangle contains no other points than their three triangle vertices.
 When extended into 3D, Delaunay triangulation is useful for creating meshes.

 _Voronoi diagrams_ are the [dual](https://observablehq.com/@mbostock/the-delaunays-dual) of Delaunay triangulations.
 This means that once a Delaunay triangulation has been computed for a set of points, a Voronoi diagram can be drawn without any additional data - just draw lines connecting the centers of the circumcircles!

-Useful for efficiently partitioning (splitting up) space.
+_Voronoi diagrams_ are very useful for efficiently and organically partitioning (splitting up) both 2D and 3D space.
+They are especially good for accurately modelling the way soft bodies (like biological cells) get smushed together in constrained environments, like embryonic cells undergoing mitosis.

 _Articles:_
 * [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) on Wikipedia